metabrainz/geordi/README.md

 ### Configuration

-In the geordi/geordi directory, copy settings.cfg.example to settings.cfg;
+In the geordi/geordi directory, copy settings.cfg.sample to settings.cfg;
 modify database connection settings, set MusicBrainz OAuth configuration, and make any other needed changes.